MichaelCurrin/coding-blog/coding_blog/tensorflow_on_a_web_api.md

 1. Test and refactor a simple command-line prediction script.
 2. Create and test the REST API part of the service.
-4. Add a basic HTML form to the API service, for easy testing in the browser - see _Make testing easy_ section below.
+4. Add a basic HTML form to the API service, for easy testing in the browser - see [Make testing easy](#make-testing-easy) below.
 5. Deploy the prediction service on a remote development server.
 Test the REST API and the HTML form.
 6. Integrate the predictions service within the main application and test the main application layer.
 7. Deploy to the production environment.